Transferring to Northwestern

 You must be in good standing and eligible to continue studies at your most recent institution.

-The deadline for transfer applications is March 15 for fall quarter matriculation only.
+The deadline for transfer applications is March 15*.
+All transfer applicants must apply for fall quarter matriculation.

-- Common Application (additional "Why Northwestern" written response encouraged) or Coalition Application
+- Common Application (additional "Why Northwestern" written response encouraged) or Apply Coalition with Scoir application

 - Official secondary school transcript(s) noting graduation (Common Application Secondary School Report completed by a high school counselor is not required)